 Elegant objects in natural elements of marble, copper and wood: Marble Wall Clock from Top3 By Design.

-This is Ruby Slipper – Iolanthe Gabrie and Emma Edwards working from Central South Yarra.
+This is Ruby Assembly – Iolanthe Gabrie and Emma Edwards working from Central South Yarra.

 Every good study needs a soft chair for brainstorming – just like this grey Pianca Dialogo Armchair from Meizai.
 Bonus points for artfully curated books from My Bookshop by Corrie Perkin wrapped in the lustworthy Assemblages Book Girth Belt from Lightly.